storyprotocol/documentation/docs/Introduction/quickstart.md

 When you attach [License Terms](doc:license-terms) to your [🧩 IP Asset](doc:ip-asset), you can specify certain commercial terms such as `commercialRevShare`, which is the amount of revenue (from any source, original & derivative) that must be shared by derivative works with the original IP.
 See the above section for licensing questions.

 If someone then creates a derivative of my IP Asset - which has a `commercialRevShare` of let's say 10% in its license terms - and earns revenue on it, Story enforces the share of this revenue through the [💊 Programmable IP License (PIL)](doc:programmable-ip-license) (otherwise resulting in an on-chain dispute using the [❌ Dispute Module](doc:dispute-module) or traditional legal arbitration) and then handles the upstream revenue share at the protocol level.
-If the derivative work earns 100 $USDC, my original IP Asset could claim 10 $USDC.
+If the derivative work earns 100 $WIP, my original IP Asset could claim 10 $WIP.

 Our tutorials will show you exactly how to claim revenue: